rakkam/coralsGOM/README.md

 The following datasets are included:

+**final_model_coraldata.csv**
+Occurrences (presence/absence) of 30 coral genera in the study area

+**final_model_envdata**
+Environmental variables in grid cells with coral occurrences

+**fomal_model_expdes**
+Sampling design.
+Includes information for SurveyID, Dive, Lat, Lon for each grid cell with coral occurrences

+**final_model_trdata**
+Trait data for 30 coral genera

 **4model_data_1km.Rdata**
-This is the curated dataset used to build the models.
-Includes the following vectors:
+This is an R dataset that includes all the above.
-  - model_cordat: occurrences (presence/absence) of 30 coral genera in the study area
-  - model_envdat: environmental variables in grid cells with coral occurrences
-  - model_expdes: sampling design.
-Includes information for SurveyID, Dive, Lat, Lon for each grid cell with coral occurrences

 **AxesTraits_1km.csv**
 Dataset created from the first Script S1.
 Includes the position of each coral genus in the three axes that describe the three-dimensional trait space

 **Folder _misc_**: includes miscellaneous files that are needed for creating figures and maps
   - **Data_for_spatial_extrapolation.RData**
 Includes environmental variables, sampling effort and Lon/Lat for every grid cell in the study area
   - **all_wc_quadrat_data.csv**
 Includes data of potential temperature and salinity for the whole water column above grid cells with coral occurrences.
 The data were obtained from the model fvcom
   - **depth.grd** and **depth.gri**